-There is no obligation on the part of schools and colleges of pharmacy, unless they wish to designate a student to receive a Certificate of Recognition from AIHP.
-The method and basis for selection is left to your judgment, as long as it remains within the general spirit and framework of this project as described below.
-There is no set deadline for submitting the address of the student selected, so the presentation can be made at a time most appropriate for your school.
-We look forward to your participation this year and every year that you have a student who merits special recognition, whether through course achievement or other historical activities.
+The method and basis for selection is left to your judgment, as long as it remains within the general spirit and framework of this program.
+There is no set deadline for submitting a nomination form, so the presentation can be made at a time most appropriate for your program.

 American Institute of the History of Pharmacy